-In the last few weeks, IBEW 1245 has received numerous messages from concerned members regarding what, if anything, should be done in response to the PG&E Chapter 11 bankruptcy “proof of claim” forms that the Company has sent by mail to our membership and retirees.
+In the last couple months, IBEW 1245 has received numerous messages from concerned members regarding what, if anything, should be done in response to the PG&E Chapter 11 bankruptcy “proof of claim” forms that the Company has sent by mail to current employees and retirees, among others.
 After consultation with our bankruptcy attorneys, we have the following important information and instructions:

-- IBEW 1245 will file a collective proof of claims on behalf of all current employees, as well as any retiree who has made less than $250,000 in gross income during the one-year period between January 29, 2018 and January 29, 2019.
-This collective proof of claims will cover all rights and claims arising out of IBEW 1245’s collective bargaining agreements with PG&E, including (but not limited to) grievances, wages, working conditions, letter agreements, and benefits for both current employees and retirees.
-No independent action is required from our members or retirees to assert or preserve these rights and claims.
+- Current employees and retirees of PG&E do not need to do anything to protect their rights established under IBEW 1245’s collective bargaining agreements.
+IBEW 1245 will file a collective proof of claims on behalf of all current employees, as well as any retiree who has made less than $250,000 in gross income during the one-year period between January 29, 2018 and January 29, 2019.
+This collective proof of claims will preserve any and all rights set forth in IBEW 1245’s collective bargaining agreements with PG&E, including (but not limited to) grievances, wages, working conditions, letter agreements, and benefits (including the disability benefits we’ve negotiated) for all current employees and retirees.
+Therefore, no independent action is required from our members or retirees to assert or preserve these rights.